netlify/blobs/README.md

 ```

 Optionally, you can choose to group blobs together under a common prefix and then browse them hierarchically when
 listing a store.

-To do this, you must use the `/` character in your keys to separate keys into multiple levels.
+To do this, use the `/` character in your keys to group them into multiple levels.

 Take the following list of keys as an example: